 Let us dive into some popular logo colors and the special meaning it holds.

 The red color in the logo stirs up emotions such as passion, excitement, energy, confidence, intensity, power, warmth, love, desire and determination.
 Thus, if you want to seize the audience attention at first glance red should be your go-to color for branding visuals.

 Brands who have successfully used RED color in their logos are as follows.

 Blue Color in Logo Design

-Blue color stimulates feelings of peace, freedom, imagination and dependency.
+Blue color stimulates feelings of peace, freedom, imagination, and dependency.
 The blue hue is used to build credibility and trust for your target audience.
-If you are tech-oriented brand seeking to attain the look of both professionalism and innovation, blue color is good-to-go.
+For instance, if you are a tech-oriented brand seeking to attain the look of both professionalism and innovation, the blue color is good-to-go.